School/AI Foundations/Core Concepts

 DO:

-• Disclose AI use when appropriate (especially in academic or professional settings)
+• Disclose AI use when appropriate (especially in academic or professional settings where transparency matters)

 • Verify important claims before acting on them